 With over a thousand islands surrounded by cobalt-blue water and dazzling fringing reefs, it’s no surprise that scuba diving is one of the Maldives’ top attractions.
-And with so many exceptional dive resorts - all offering that blend of adventure and sublime five-star relaxation that the Maldives is so famous for - you’re spoilt for choice.
+But with so many exceptional dive resorts to choose form - all offering the Maldives' iconic blend of adventure and sublime five-star relaxation - travellers are truly spoilt for choice.

-To help you decide where to stay, we’ve tested thilas and dived from dhonis across the atolls - and come up with a handful of our all-time favourites.
+To help you decide where to stay this year, we’ve tested thilas and dived from dhonis across the atolls - and come up with a handful of our all-time favourites.

 Kuredu Island Resort and Spa, Lhaviyani Atoll